 The Commonwealth Marine Economies (CME) Programme has also produced a series of supporting scientific review reports.

 The report Impacts of climate change on fisheries and aquaculture was released by FAO in 2018.
 It is an overview of the implications of climate change for fisheries and aquaculture, and for the millions of people who depend on these sectors for their livelihoods.
 The publication maps out solutions for climate change adaptation and mitigation around the world.

 For information on specifically the WCPO, see Chapter 14, “Climate change impacts, vulnerabilities and adaptations: Western and Central Pacific Ocean marine fisheries”.
 There is also a four-page summary of the report.

 As part of the Oceanic Fisheries Management Project (OFMP2), FFA has produced a fact sheet on Climate change and Pacific tuna fisheries.

-- Climate naturally affects the distribution and abundance of tuna
+- climate naturally affecting the distribution and abundance of tuna

-- Climate change under continued high greenhouse gas emissions will change tuna habitats
+- climate change under continued high greenhouse gas emissions causing changes to tuna habitats

-- Climate change reduces nutrients and food availability for tuna
+- climate change reducing nutrients and food availability for tuna

-- Climate change affects the 4 species of tuna differently
+- climate change affecting the four main species of tuna differently

-- Climate change will affect fishing catch and revenue, but there are options
+- climate change affecting fishing catch and revenue, although there are options

-- Decline in coastal fisheries under climate change means tuna is vital for food security
+- decline in coastal fisheries under climate change making tuna vital for food security

 - research modelling addressing knowledge gaps.